Cattle Embryo Transplants, In-Vivo, IVF and International Embryo Sales

 COLLECTIONS

 IVF is a proven technique with sound conception rates when performed correctly, conventional ET is less expensive than IVF.
 However, that is changing, as IVF costs are decreasing with different lab methods.
-With conventional ET, a donor female needs to be kept open to be bred and flushed, and cows can be collected at minimum intervals of 30 - 45 days.
+With conventional in-vivo flushing, a donor female needs to be kept open to be bred and flushed, and cows can be collected at minimum intervals of 30 - 45 days.

 Collections every two weeks are possible with IVF, as the eggs are collected directly off the ovaries, not from the uterus.
 This also allows for collections from pregnant cows.
 After confirming by ultrasound that they’re 30 to 35 days in calf, the female receives the FHS super-stimulation drug to produce multiple follicles.
 The IVF veterinarian then uses an ultrasound-guided needle to aspirate the eggs off the ovaries.
 In the lab, eggs are matured and fertilized before being cultured for seven days.